asavchenko/put.pixel/dev/png.reader/readme.txt

         3                  2
         4                  7

-    we begin with 00 the first sequence is kinda intuitive then we do next:
+    we begin with 00 the very first sequence is kinda intuitive then we do next:
         nextSequence = (prevSequence + 1) << 1
     so for 3 we start with: